Bouss/eat-or-drink-it/README.md

 ## Technologies

-The project is a Google Web Application Project.
+The project is a Google Web Application Project
 The backend is written in Java EE 7 with Google App Engine SDK The frontend is written in AngularJS 1.4.5
 The data are stored in Google Cloud Datastore